Helias/Notify-me/README.md

 I made a shell function to notify me via a Telegram bot.

-It was useful when I need to compile a big project (like Qt 5.6) and I needed to know when it will finish.
+It was useful when I needed to compile a big project (like Qt 5.6) and I needed to know when it finish.

 # Usage